WeirdOCourses/Patient-Portal-API-RAML/README.md

-# Patient Portal API
+# Patient Portal API RAML

-This is an example of a RAML file that describes a patient portal API with patients, doctors, medications, appointments etc.
+This RAML defines the API for a patient portal.
+The API allows patients to view their medical records, schedule appointments, and manage their medications.

 ## Getting Started